Transforming Spaces through Ceiling Painting

 Illusions and Perspectives Wall and ceiling decorations can take different forms, such as paintings directly applied to plaster, frescoes or secco techniques, or even framed canvases.
 Murals may allude to the practice of quadri riportati, creating the illusion of high-mounted framed images.
 Additionally, ceiling paintings may feature meticulously painted architectural frames that seemingly open up to reveal a view of the sky or imagined space, employing the principle of the finestra aperta.

-Ceiling Painting: The Soul of a Room
+Ceiling Painting: The Essence of a Space

-Introducing Baroque Ceiling Painting: A short Bibliography
+Introducing Baroque Ceiling Painting: A Short Bibliography

-The term Baroque, understood as a historical period rather than a style, is a reference to the preceding Corpus project published in print form.
+The term Baroque understood as a historical period rather than a style, is a reference to the preceding Corpus project published in print form.
 The new research scheme will broaden the timeframe from the Renaissance to Classicism, from around 1550 to 1800: the Early Modern Period is the setting.
 For sheer pragmatic reasons, the project will remain focussed on monuments within the Federal Republic of Germany.
-International cooperations, interdisciplinary networks, conferences and workshops across borders, territories and disciplines will put the objects back into their historical context: The Holy Roman Empire before 1806.
+International cooperations, interdisciplinary networks, conferences, and workshops across borders, territories, and disciplines will put the objects back into their historical context: The Holy Roman Empire before 1806.

-The documentation will embrace preserved as well as restored monuments; due to the fragile character of ceiling murals restorations are frequent.
-The Corpus will also include objects destroyed in World War II, like the ceiling paintings in the former Residential Palace in Berlin, or the former château at Herrenhausen, Hannover.
-Today, many of these objects can only be studies on the basis of historical photographic documentation preserved in archives.
+The Corpus of Baroque Ceiling Painting in Germany (CbDD) will encompass both preserved and restored monuments, recognizing the delicate nature of ceiling murals and the need for frequent restoration efforts.
+Additionally, the Corpus will include objects that were tragically destroyed during World War II, such as the ceiling paintings in the former Residential Palace in Berlin or the former château at Herrenhausen, Hannover.
+These lost objects can now only be studied through the historical photographic documentation preserved in archives.

-Art Historical Research and Digital Humanities
+Fusion of Art History and Digital Humanities